 Amalfi Coast by car

 Seeing Amalfi Coast by car is a spectacular experience.
-The winding road (SS163 known as the Amalfi Drive) offers 38 km (24 miles) of stunning views of the coastline while passing through enchanting towns, steep hills and abundant lemon groves.
+The winding road (SS163 known as the Amalfi Drive) offers 38 km (24 miles) of stunning coastline views while passing through enchanting towns, steep hills and abundant lemon groves.

 There are occasional viewpoints where you can stop and take some pics, but don’t expect it to be easy.
 The road has one lane in each direction and can be extremely busy, especially during summer.
 With endless steep curves that seem to disappear around every corner, the road can be quite dangerous.
 It’s not for the faint of heart, but possible.
-We drive the route quite frequently, but if you feel uncertain, it’s easier to let someone else drive.
+We drive the route quite frequently, but it’s easier to let someone else drive if you feel uncertain.

 Amalfi Coast by bus

-Seeing the Amalfi Coast towns by bus is a great option if you don’t want to drive.
+Seeing the Amalfi Coast towns by bus is an excellent option if you don’t want to drive.
 With regular routes and robust connectivity between towns, taking the bus is an easy and convenient choice.
 However, keep in mind that you are limited by timetables as well as departure times.

 Amalfi Coast by ferry